-What Does it Take to Be a Construction Laborer?
+What is a Construction Laborer?

-Construction Laborer Example Perform tasks involving physical labor at construction sites.
+Career Description Perform tasks involving physical labor at construction sites.
 May operate hand and power tools of all types: air hammers, earth tampers, cement mixers, small mechanical hoists, surveying and measuring equipment, and a variety of other equipment and instruments.
 May clean and prepare sites, dig trenches, set braces to support the sides of excavations, erect scaffolding, and clean up rubble, debris and other waste materials.
 May assist other craft workers.

 - Identify, pack, or transport hazardous or radioactive materials.

 - Perform site activities required of green certified construction practices, such as implementing waste management procedures, identifying materials for reuse, or installing erosion or sedimentation control mechanisms.

 - Clean or prepare construction sites to eliminate possible hazards.

 - Control traffic passing near, in, or around work zones.